Audits & Assurance Services

 IFRS Reporting

 Throughout the world, companies use two predominant accounting standards to report their financial results: GAAP and IFRS.
-Most of the countries in the world have adopted International Financial Reporting Standards (IFRS) developed by the International Accounting Standards Board (IASB).
+Most of the countries in the world have adopted IFRS, developed by the International Accounting Standards Board (IASB).
 IFRS is becoming the global accounting standard for the preparation of public company financial statements.
+At HRSS, we help Houston businesses understand and transition toward IFRS with ease.

 Our audit professionals have extensive experience with audits of IFRS financial statements and keep abreast of the changes in IFRS and efforts to converge U.S. and international accounting standards.
-Convergence raises a number of issues for companies including external financial reporting, business strategies and policies, processes, financial reporting systems and underlying data, internal reporting, etc. HRSS can help your company succeed and assess the impact of IFRS on your company and on key reporting areas by using a pre-adoption assessment to identify and prioritize issues that require attention.
+Convergence raises a number of issues for companies, including external financial reporting, business strategies and policies, processes, financial reporting systems, underlying data, internal reporting, and more.
+HRSS can help your company succeed and assess the impact of IFRS on your company and key reporting areas by using a pre-adoption assessment to identify and prioritize issues that require attention.

 • Audits of IFRS financial statements

-• GAAP is prescriptive and rules-based, whereas IFRS is subjective and principles-based
+• GAAP is prescriptive and rules-based; IFRS is subjective and principles-based

-• IFRS permits the revaluation of assets in certain circumstances
+• IFRS allows asset revaluation in certain cases

-• IFRS uses a single-step method for impairment write-downs, rather than the two-step method used by GAAP
+• IFRS uses a single-step impairment test; GAAP uses a two-step method

 SEEK EXPERT ADVICE